kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README_llm_costs_diagnostics.md

 # LLM Costs Diagnostics (GET /api/llm-costs)

-This document explains the new diagnostics available for investigating slow queries and 504s on the LLM costs list endpoint.
+This document explains the diagnostics available for investigating slow queries and 504s on the LLM costs list endpoint.

 What was added
 - Effective filter, sort, projection, page, limit are emitted as response headers: